 How Often Can I Give My Dog Fish Oil?

-Fish oil for dogs can be given in its recommended dosages either all at once or spread out over the course of the day.
+You can give fish oil for dogs in its recommended dosages all at once.
+Or you can spread it out over the course of the day.
 Each BeneCoat® Professional soft chew provides the recommended daily amount of fish oil for a 25-pound dog.
-BeneCoat® fish oil for dogs soft chews can be easily be broken in half for smaller dogs or for the purpose of spreading out doses throughout the day.
+You can break BeneCoat® soft chews in half for smaller dogs.
+Or for the purpose of spreading out doses throughout the day.